-SKILL BASED ELECTIVE - I B. CREATIVE ADVERTISING (PRACTICAL)
+SKILL BASED ELECTIVE - I

+B. CREATIVE ADVERTISING (PRACTICAL)

 Semester - IV Hours/Week - - 2

 Skill Based Elective - I Credits - 2

-Course Code - 21UCC4SBE1BP Creative Muvertising (Fractical) Internal 40 External 60
+Course Code - 21UCC4SBE1BP Internal 40 External 60

-- ➤ To understand the communication process that takes place while advertising and to analyse it from the view point of a customer. - > To highlight the importance of advertising as a business strategy.
+- To understand the communication process that takes place while advertising and to analyse it from the view point of a customer. - > To highlight the importance of advertising as a business strategy.

-CO No. CO Statement Knowledge Level CO1 Recall basic concepts of advertising K1 CO2 Explain how creativity can be incorporated in an advertisement K2 CO3 Develop advertising media buying and planning strategies К3 CO4 Analyse effective visual communication for various advertising approaches that combine the use of print, online/digital and other multimedia communication K4
+On the successful completion of the course, students will be able to CO No. CO Statement Knowledge Level CO1 Recall basic concepts of advertisement K1 CO2 Explain how creativity can be incorporated in an advertisement K2 CO3 Develop advertising media buying and planning strategies K3 CO4 Analyse effective visual communication for various advertising approaches that combine the use of print, online/digital, and other multimedia communication K4